Ahom people: Localisation and Loss

 In the 16th and 17th centuries, the small Ahom community expanded their rule dramatically toward the west and they successfully saw off challenges from Mughal and other invaders, gaining them recognition in world history.
 The rapid expansion resulted in the Ahom people becoming a small minority in their own kingdom, of which they kept control.
 Eventually, the Ahom court, as well as the Ahom peasants took to Ekasarana dharma, Shaktism and Saivism over the traditional Ahom religion; and adopted Assamese over the Ahom language for secular purposes.

 The modern Ahom people and their culture are a syncretism of the original Tai and their culture and local Tibeto-Burman peoples and their cultures they absorbed in Assam.

+The traditional black attire of Tai-ahom men.

 The everyday usage of Ahom language ceased completely by the early 19th-century.
 The loss of religions is also nearly complete, with only a few priestly families practising some aspects of it.
 While the written language (and ritualistic chants) survive in a vast number of written manuscripts, much of the spoken language is lost because the Ahom script does not mark tone and under-specifies vowel contrasts.